learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Conclusion

-Congratulations, you can now use `fetch()`: the browser inside your browser's JavaScript environment to both:
+Congratulations!
+You can now use `fetch()`: the browser inside your browser's JavaScript environment to both:

 * READ data using HTTP GET  (whose response you can put into the DOM)
 * SEND data using HTTP POST (whose response you can put into the DOM)

-With this we're ready to to stitch server updates (reads **and** updates) with DOM updating and event handling, we're almost ready to build the "Simple Looker" from scratch!
+With this we're ready to to stitch server updates (reads **and** updates) with DOM updating and event handling.
+We're almost ready to build the "Simple Looker" from scratch!